HeadWebDesign/Head-Web-Design-template/README.md

 ## Release History

-We continually tweak and adjust this template to help give you the best experience.
+Code Institute continually tweaked and adjusted this template.
 Here is the version history:

 **June 18, 2024,** Add Mongo back into template